Skip to content

 • Examine a range of outdoor recreational activities and discuss the benefits to the individual and the community

-• Describe how to engage with Traditional Custodians of Country and/or Place and discuss how this can enhance outdoor experiences
+• Describe how to engage with traditional Custodians of Loading and discuss how this can enhance outdoor experiences

 • Describe the planning and actions required for safe and ethical participation in outdoor recreational activities